Minimum wage is not enough

 Going to work has always been seen as the panacea for poverty.
 If only poor people would go to work/find jobs/gain employment… then, the problem of poverty would be solved.
 But as is so often the case with “cure-all solutions,” this one may be true – but not completely.

-In November 2012, Israel’s National Insurance Institute (NII or Bituach Leumi) revealed in its end of year report that Israel’s employment rate had risen – but so had its poverty rate.
+In December of 2015, Israel’s National Insurance Institute (NII or Bituach Leumi) published in it's report that Israel’s employment rate had risen – but so had its poverty rate.
 More people are working, but more people are living below the poverty line.
 The minimum wage in Israel is equivilent to $6.59, which means that a family can have two parents working for minimum wage and still not be able to provide for the basic needs of their children.

 Yad Eliezer's Solution